tractorjuice/wardley_chat_bot/README.md

 ### API Keys
 The application uses the OpenAI API.
 You will need to obtain an API key from OpenAI and set it in the Streamlit secrets manager.

-### Data Store
-The application uses a local datastore located in the data_store directory.
-It needs the index.faiss and index.pkl files to be present in this directory.
-If they are missing, you will get an error message.

 ## Using the Application
 Once the application is running, you can use the input box labeled "Question for the book?" to ask your question.
 After entering your question, the application will generate an answer and display it on the screen.